cgsecurity/testdisk_documentation/dftt_ntfs_undelete.rst

 To undelete all files manually,

- * run `testdisk 7-ntfs-undel.dd`
+ * run :command:`testdisk 7-ntfs-undel.dd`
  * Choose `Proceed`.
  * A non partitioned media is detected automatically, press Enter to confirm.
  * Choose `Undelete`.

 TestDisk lists all lost files successfully.
-The alternate data stream is listed as `./mult1.dat:ADS`, alternate streams are not listed in Windows Explorer, and their size is not included in the file's size.
+The alternate data stream is listed as :file:`./mult1.dat:ADS`, alternate streams are not listed in Windows Explorer, and their size is not included in the file's size.
 Malware has used alternate data streams to hide code.
 As a result, malware scanners and other special tools now check for alternate data streams.
 Forensics analyst should also search for them as they may be used to hide documents.

  * Press 'C' (uppercase) to copy all selected files and directories.
  * Choose a destination to copy all the files: use the arrow keys (up, down, left, right) to navigate, you can also use the enter key to enter into a directory.